revilowaldow/BITC/Locations/Kathkach/The Cooking Association/Mise En Place.md

 **Hooks**:
 - A spoon is missing.
 Not just any spoon—the First Spoon.
 - A ghostly chef whispers mise en guidance to those who enter alone.
+- Engraving on the door: "Take only what you replace."